Ninnat/qinfo-1-2024/README.md

 - 15% Oral exam
 - 20% Written report

-You should discuss about the topic of the written report with me; it should at least relates to a topic covered in this course at an appropriate level.
-Here are some suggestions to get your imagination going:
+You should discuss with me about the topic of the report; it should at least relates to a topic covered in this course at an appropriate level.
+Here are some suggestions to get you started:

-- Advanced quantum Shannon theory (QST) such as the "mother" and "father" protocols
+- Advanced quantum Shannon theory such as the "mother" and "father" protocols
-- Applications of QST to quantum cryptography
+- Applications of entropy to quantum cryptography
 - Quantum resource theories
 - Quantum Cramér–Rao bound for optimal parameter estimation
-- Quantum state tomography
+- Quantum state or quantum process learning
 - Area laws for entanglement entropy and classical simulation of 1D quantum systems
 - No-go theorems in quantum foundations such as the [PBR](https://en.wikipedia.org/wiki/Pusey%E2%80%93Barrett%E2%80%93Rudolph_theorem) theorem, the [Frauchiger-Renner](https://en.wikipedia.org/wiki/Wigner%27s_friend#An_extension_of_the_Wigner's_friend_experiment) theorem, or those related to contextuality